| Awareness of divinity Sathya Sai exudes a rare grace that

 humble villager’s natural graces daily, which far exceed those of

 the so-called "most powerful man in the world" in Washington.
+The theological contribution of the Sai saints has been to

 emphasise the equality of souls before God.
 This theistic approach